 An advantage of internal condoms is that they don’t reduce sensation for the man in the way external condoms can do.

 If putting on a condom interferes with your erection, try gripping the base of your penis before you put it on – this traps the blood, helping to keep your penis hard.

 A cock ring has the same effect but it lasts longer.
 Asking a partner to put the condom on can also help.

 A larger brand of condom (such as Trojan Magnum, Pleasure Plus or Durex Comfort XL) might also be less restrictive to your erection.
 Larger brands should still stay on as the ring at the base is not any larger than other types of condom.

-Femidoms may also be a solution if you find condoms restrictive.
+Internal condoms may also be a solution if you find external condoms restrictive.

-For people allergic to latex (it makes their skin red or itchy), both male and female condoms are available that are made from non-latex materials.
+For people allergic to latex (it makes their skin red or itchy), both external and internal condoms are available that are made from non-latex materials.